Leo User Guide

 This is used to map Instructional Methods to an Event.
 You can map multiple methodologies, but one must be tagged as the Primary Method.

-After adding all of you instructional methods, you should determine how much time is dedicated to each within the event.
+After adding your instructional methods, you should determine how much time is dedicated to each within the event.
 Add the appropriate percentage to each instructional method and choose Save.

 Default methods can be assigned to Event Types.
 If defaults have been set, they will be loaded if you have not assigned any methods to an Event.